Signo-Alaris/round-3-big-dicks-halfway-inn/README.md

 **Cons**
 1. "The following #if statement is a preprocessor definition..." states the obvious e.g. "The following while statement is a loop, loops are used in C++ to..."
+1. "Most obvious approach" - doesn't explain why the solution is more obvious or inferior(if it is)

 ## Matt
 ```cpp